joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 As we've been using express and creating our data in the form of arrays inside of objects, we could play it fast and loose with datatypes.
 We could enter `4` as `4` (a number) or `'4'` - a string.
 JavaScript didn't care.

-Postgres is more strict and expects the correct data types in the columns we will create. here are some of the most common ones
+PostgreSQL is more strict and expects the correct data types in the columns we will create. here are some of the most common ones

 1. int - whole number
 1. decimal - float/decimal